USNA Class of 1963

 he ably supervised the movement of his company to Hill 689, unhesitatingly

-exponsing himself to hostile fire while while ensuring that his men were
+exposing himself to hostile fire while ensuring that his men were

 expeditiously embarked aboard the extraction helicopters.
 Arriving at